jhrmnn/pyberny/README.md

 ## Parameters

-All parameters have default values given in `bernylib.berny.defaults`.
+All parameters have default values given in `berny.berny.defaults`.

 -   `gradientmax = 0.45e-3`, `gradientrms = 0.3e-3`, `stepmax = 1.8e-3`, `steprms = 1.2e-3`.
 Convergence criteria in atomic units (`step` refers to the step in internal coordinates, assuming radian units for angles).